sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 a cock, a shield, a vajra, and Ajya-pAtra.
 He is visualized as making oblations in the fire rite.
 He is seated on a large well-fed goat.

 Beside him is standing his gaNa vIrabAhu with a sword and shield.

+In the
-In the first AvarNa is present the large Arya-deva, mounted on his horse, embracing the shapely goddesses, pUrNa and puShkalA, with enchanting smiles.
+first AvarNa is present the large Arya-deva, mounted on his horse, embracing the shapely goddesses, pUrNa and puShkalA, with enchanting smiles.
 He holds a vajradaNDa and a paTTishi, the long flexible razor. shAstA and his wives are surrounded by a band of hideous ghosts of skeletal forms.

 In the next AvarNa stand two terrifying agents of skanda, namely skandApasmara and skanda-graha.
 They both wield tridents are jet black in color.

 Outside his maNDala, nArada the kANva R^iShi is performing worship of kumAra.

+## gAngeya
 In the gA\~Ngeya form he is meditated upon thus:

 eka-vaktraM trinayanaM dADimI-kusuma-prabhaM |
 karaNDa-makuTopetaM kukkuTa-dhvaja dhAriNaM ||
 nIlotpala-dharaM vande makarArUDhaM avayayaM |